cldeluna/aci4_labguide/docs/03_lab_tenant_constructs.md

 ## Check in

 This is quite a long lab so lets check in to see what we have accomplished and what functionality we should have.

+Once this Lab is complete you should have:

+- A Tenant and associated VRF
+- A Bridge Domain containing three subnets associated with the VRF
+- An Application Profile "container" with three EPGs all mapped to the Bridge Domain (one BD but three subnets)
+- Filters describing
+  - ICMP
+  - SSH
+  - HTTP
+  - FTP
+- Two contracts describing
+  - the allowed connectivity between the App EPG and the Web EPG utilizing the appropriate Filters
+  - the allowed connectivity between the APP EPG and the DB EPG utilizing the appropriate Filters
+- The contracts applied to the appropriate EPGs in the appropriate direction ( Provider - Server and Server Services and Consumer - Clients)

+The necessary Tenant-level logical components have now been created however a few steps remain to achieve connectivity external to the fabric and to Virtualized Hosts and Virtual Machines.